mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### Defining docker images

-Docker images needed for the job can be defined under `docker`section as shown below.
+Docker images needed for the job can be defined under the `docker` section as shown below.
 Given images will be pulled by circleci.

 ```yml
   jobs: